Kimserey/BlogArchive/20181109_nginx_access_log_cloudwatch.md

 ## Conclusion

-Today we saw how we could setup monitor upstream response time on our application using Nginx and plotting it on a CloudWatch dashboard.
+Today we saw how we could monitor upstream response time on our application using Nginx and plotting it on a CloudWatch dashboard.
+We started by looking at how to setup Nginx logs to provide upstream response time, then we moved to see how we could push Nginx logs to CloudWatch and lastly we looked into how to create a metric from the Nginx logs on CloudWatch to graph the upstream response time and add it to a dashboard which can then be used to monitor our application.
+Hope you liked this post, see you on the next one!